Masroor-Syed/vidly-node/readme.md

 - https://codewithmosh.com/p/mastering-react
 - https://codewithmosh.com/p/the-complete-node-js-course

+Link to the backend hosted on heroku: https://fierce-caverns-28649.herokuapp.com/api/

 ## Setup

 Make sure to follow all these steps exactly as explained below.
 Do not miss any steps or you won't be able to run this application.